wilsonzlin/wilsonl.in-docs/src/OOML/Fundamentals/Properties.md

 - Allowing type declarations to ensure type safety at runtime
 - Preventing the access and assignment of properties that have not been declared

 There are two ways to declare properties in OOML.
-This article will use the first way, using `ooml-property` tags.
-The other way, using text substitutions in the DOM, is explained in [Text substitution](#Text substitution).
+This article will describe the first way, using `ooml-property` tags.
+The other way, using substitutions in the DOM, is explained in [Substitution](#Substitution).

+## Declaring

-To declare a property called "myProp" in a class, use `ooml-property` tag:
+To declare a property called "myProp" in a class, use an `ooml-property` tag:

 ```html
 <template ooml-class="MyClass">